 Select a Subset of Data to Copy

-We wish to exclude standards, controls and background wells when we copy.
-We also want to exclude data that was flagged and excluded as part of the QC process.
+We want to exclude standards, controls and background wells when we copy.
+We also plan to exclude data that was flagged and excluded as part of the QC process.

 - On the page Luminex Assay 100 Runs click 02-14A22-IgA-Biotin.xls (reimporting made it the first row).